XTWang1112/Life-Expectancy/README.md

 A practice of Pandas and Seaborn

 ## Request 1
-I am employed as a Data Scientist by the World Bank and you are working on a project to analyse the World’s demographic trends.
+I am working on a project to analyse the World’s demographic trends.
 I am required to produce a scatterplot illustrating Birth Rate and Internet Usage statistics by Country.
 The scatterplot needs to also be categorised by Countries’ Income Groups.